-While there are some technical fixes to reducing your direct traffic, marketing attribution is the best option when it comes to getting a complete fix.
+While there are some technical fixes to reducing your direct traffic, marketing attribution is the best option when it comes to getting a complete view of click-path journeys.

 At its core, having direct traffic isn’t an issue.
 The issues behind when you look at the association of direct traffic and what it means you start measuring your marketing.

 When users are typing your URL directly into their search bar, you’re always going to see direct traffic as part of your acquisition report.